Home / Coffee knowledge / The Coffee Roasting Championship. Disciplines, process and evaluation

 Single Origin and Blend

-Participants are given four Arabica coffees to choose from.
+The participants receive four Arabica coffees to choose from.
 They are to roast one of them as a single origin.
-Three of them are to be blended into a blend, with each coffee accounting for at least 10%.
+They are to mix three of them into a blend, with each coffee accounting for at least 10%.

-At the 2024 Swiss Championships, the focus was solely on creating a blend.
-We received three green coffees in advance.
+The 2024 Swiss Championships were exclusively about putting together a blend.
+We were sent three green coffees in advance.
 The origin and processing method were also communicated.

 It was a pulped natural from Brazil, a yellow honey from Costa Rica, and a washed coffee from Tanzania.
-From these three coffees, we had to create a blend.
+We had to create a blend from these three coffees.

 blending

-"Number 2 it is" - when choosing the blend
+"Number 2 it is" - when selecting the blend

-It is usually not advisable to mix coffees with different densities or various post-harvest processes.
-But that was precisely the task here, and that made it exciting.
+It is generally not advisable to mix coffees with different densities or different post-harvest processes.
+But that was exactly the task here, and that made it exciting.
 All participants faced the same challenge.

 We roasted the coffee on a sample roaster, tasted it, and described it as follows:

-• Brazil: Hazelnut, medium body, some cups slightly icy, citrusy
+• Brazil: Hazelnut, medium body, some cups slightly icy, citric

-• Tanzania: Blackberries, citrusy, high acidity, medium body, silky texture
+• Tanzania: Blackberries, citric, high acidity, medium body, silky texture

-Normally, we wouldn't mix these three coffees, but that was the task.
-We all decided to reduce the Brazilian proportion to the minimum of 10%.
+Normally we wouldn't mix these three coffees, but that was the task.
+We all decided to reduce the Brazilian share to the minimum of 10%.
 Sofia and Raúl chose the same blend: 60% Tanzania, 30% Costa Rica, 10% Brazil.
 Juan and I chose: 50% Costa Rica, 40% Tanzania, 10% Brazil.

 Kopie von coffea futurica luca costa 738 x 492 px